Namak Paara

 Oil for frying

-Combine flour, semolina, salt, carom seeds, and oil, and mix with your fingertips until it resembles breadcrumbs.
+Mix the flour, semolina, salt, carom seeds, and oil together, using your fingertips until the mixture resembles breadcrumbs.

-Add water as necessary to form a firm yet smooth dough.
-Cover with a damp cloth and let it rest for at least ten minutes.
+Add water as needed to create a firm yet smooth dough.
+Cover with a damp cloth and allow it to rest for at least ten minutes.

 Knead the dough for another minute and divide it into two equal parts.